For St. Petersburg & Clearwater, FL

 - Protect Your Eye and Overall Health: Cataracts are a leading cause of blindness worldwide, but they are curable with cataract surgery.
 Worsening cataracts put you at risk of injury due to your limited vision and decreased contrast sensitivity.
 Cataract surgery gives you visual clarity to go about your everyday activities safely.

-Cataract Treatment at St. Michael’s Eye & Laser Institute
+Contact St. Michael’s Eye & Laser Institute

 St. Michael’s Eye & Laser Institute performs cataract surgery on patients of any age.
 If you’re concerned that you may have a cataract, please don’t hesitate to contact us.
 As a family-owned surgery center serving Largo and other Tampa Bay communities for three generations, we’re staffed with skilled physicians committed to offering the highest standard of patient care with a personal touch.